Nicole Natalino: Her return to music and Eternidad (2008–2010)

 Later presentations are scheduled the first of Eternidad abroad in Peru, Ecuador and Colombia in June and July 2009 Nico noticed that leaving out Kudai is less important than in Chile "Really, when I talk to journalists in Peru or Colombia, or the fans, or radios, they all seem very natural that it is now singing alone and trying to make a name for myself", said.

-Nicole Natalino Twitter Miss Chile was the month of July.
-A contest that was born among social network users and seeks to reward the most beautiful girl, friendly and communicative Twitter.

-On August 16 she participated in the concerts in Chile at the Teatro Caupolicán meeting for the first time to 13 local female performers that stand between Nicole, Denisse Malebrán, Javiera Parra, Francisca Valenzuela among others, being the youngest of the group which represented the younger generation as well as a touch pop.
+On 16 August she participated in the concerts in Chile at the Teatro Caupolicán meeting for the first time to 13 local female performers that stand between Nicole, Denisse Malebrán, Javiera Parra, Francisca Valenzuela among others, being the youngest of the group which represented the younger generation as well as a touch pop.

 Besides music Nico joined the campaign to prevent teen pregnancy by saying "the decision has to be initiated sexually mature and after a deep personal process".

-She was nominated for the first time solo for Best New Artist Center in Los MTV 10 on October 15 was the awards ceremony in Bogota.
+She was nominated for the first time solo for Best New Artist Center in Los MTV 10 on 15 October was the awards ceremony in Bogota.

-On November 22, participates in the National Music Day along with other artists in the Parque O'Higgins.
+On 22 November participates in the National Music Day along with other artists in the Parque O'Higgins.

 Was chosen to perform "Forever Young" by Violeta Parra between 10 emblematic songs of all time in Chile for the competence of the Festival de Viña 2010 Bicentennial Chile. of which only one was a festival competition.
-The cut out for the obvious commercial emphasis behind the production at the expense of a quality work successfully performed more faithful to the original topic.